mobxjs/mobx-react-boilerplate/README.md

 Supports ES6 and JSX compilation through babel.

 * For a more sophisticated project to start with, see the full TodoMVC implementation: [mobx-react-todomvc](https://github.com/mobxjs/mobx-react-todomvc).
-* For simplicity sake Webpack Hot Module Reloading is disabled.
-If you want to use HMR, see the [Reactive2015 demo](https://github.com/mobxjs/mobx-reactive2015-demo) to see a valid setup.

 ### Run the example